-In 2013, Lee also recorded a new 13 part comedy panel show for Sky called Duck Quack’s Don’t Echo.
-As host of the show, Lee challenges his 3 celebrity guests to offer up an incredible fact in a bid to prove they have the best.
+Lee has also just starred as team captain on Would I Lie To You (BBC One) Series 10, alongside Rob Brydon and David Mitchell, while in October 2016, he appeared in the acclaimed Channel 4 Drama National Treasure, starring Robbie Coltrane.
+In 2013, Lee recorded a new 13-part comedy panel show for Sky called Duck Quacks Don’t Echo.
+As host of the show, Lee challenges his three celebrity guests to offer up an incredible fact in a bid to prove they have the best.
 Each fact is then put to the test using elaborate and hilarious methods to establish a winner.
-The show aired in early 2014.
+The show aired in early 2014 and was followed swiftly by a second series in 2015 and its third in 2016.

-In 2010 Lee toured the country with his twice extended tour, Going Out, continuing Lee’s success with his touring stand up.
-Lee’s previous sold out solo tour was nominated for Best Live Stand Up Tour at the 2006 British Comedy Awards.
+Previously, in 2010, Lee had toured the country with his twice-extended tour, Going Out.
+Prior to that, Lee was nominated for Best Live Stand Up at the 2006 British Comedy Awards.
 This coincided with the release of his first live DVD – Lee Mack Live.
 His second live DVD, Going Out was released in 2010.

-He has also won a BAFTA for his contribution to The Sketch Show (ITV1) and was host of They Think Its All Over (BBC One) and two series of The Lee Mack Show on BBC Radio 2 (nominated for a Sony Award).
-In 2011, Lee hosted his own prime time Saturday night entertainment show Lee Mack’s All Star Cast on BBC One to great success.
+Lee has won a BAFTA for his contribution to The Sketch Show (ITV1), and was host of They Think It’s All Over (BBC One) and two series of The Lee Mack Show on BBC Radio 2 (nominated for a Sony Award).
+In 2011, Lee hosted his own prime time Saturday night entertainment show named Lee Mack’s All Star Cast on BBC One to great success.

-Lee Mack has also frequently appeared on Have I Got News for You, Never Mind the Buzzcocks, Live at The Apollo, QI, Friday Night with Jonathan Ross and The Royal Variety Performance.
+Lee has also frequently appeared on entertainment shows such as: Have I Got News for You; 8 out of 10 Cats does Countdown (as guest captain); QI; Wimblewatch; We Love Sitcom; Ant and Dec’s Saturday Night Takeaway; Alan Davies: As Yet Untitled; Never Mind the Buzzcocks; Live at The Apollo; The Graham Norton Show; Friday Night with Jonathan Ross and The Royal Variety Performance.

 “If it’s a barrel of belly-laughs and achy jaw muscles you’re after, Lee Mack cuts to the funny bone like a knife”